-The Quitsato Sundial is a spectacular design located at La Mitad Del Mundo (Middle of the World), 20km North of Quito, in Ecuador.
+The Quitsato Sundial is a spectacular design located at La Mitad Del Mundo (Middle of the World), 47 km North of Quito, in Ecuador.
 It is the only place where the Equator passes through a glacier, and is also at 8,130 feet it is the highest point of Equator.
-The sundial occupies and area of 2300m² and was built in 2006 to replace an older, smaller monument designed by the geographer Luis Tufiño in 1936, to share astronomical knowledge of the pre-Hispanic cultures of the region.
+The sundial occupies an area of 2300m² and was built in 2006.

 Striking in its appearance, the design consists of a circular platform, 54m in diameter, which forms a mosaic of light and dark pebbles.
 The mosaic draws an eight-pointed star that indicates the solstices and equinoxes.
 Intermediate lines pointing to the cardinal directions have also been included and the Equator line is drawn by using smaller, darker pebbles between two metal plates.

-The Quitsato Sundial is located exactly on the Equator, (or was thought to, but today GPS has shown Tufiño’s calculations to be inaccurate and the equator is actually about 250 meters away).
-Nonetheless, because of its design, the shadows projected by the gnomon on the dial lines can indicate solstices, equinoxes, and months of the year with great precision.
+The Quitsato Sundial is located exactly on the Equator (calculated to an accuracy of 1mm using GPS measurements).
+Because of its design, the shadows projected by the gnomon on the dial lines can indicate solstices, equinoxes, and months of the year with great precision.

 The colour difference between the stones serves another purpose.
 Apart from showing equinox and solstice lines, it is designed to reference albedo – the reflectivity of a surface – and its use in astronomical study.